Angela, can I see Rome in two days?

 IMPORTANT: To visit the Colosseum you MUST book your spot so that you have an allocated date and time, otherwise you can’t enter.
 You can do so in two ways:

 - online by purchasing the ticket from the official website or online vendors like Get Your Guide.
 If you have already purchased a Roma Pass or Omnia Card and have free skip-the-line access, you still need to reserve your entrance.
-You can do so from the website of the official partner Coopculture.
-If you scroll down, below the opening hours, you will find additional information for Roma Pass holders.

 - over the phone by calling the number +39 06 39967700.